 Indeed, for PCs, some sort of external antivirus software is a must – whether free or paid-for.
 Twenty years ago there were hundreds of thousands of viruses; today there are millions!

 So a decent branded AV program - like our number #1 favorite Bitdefender Antivirus Plus - with regular directory updates is definitely required for PCs.
-There is constant strain on antivirus developers to update their databases of unique malware signature, and indeed, signature-based antivirus programs still remain the best line of defence.
-However, the best antivirus suites today utilise multiple tools and resources, and are geared to evolving alongside the ongoing malware threats.
+There is constant strain on antivirus developers to update their databases of unique malware signature, and indeed, signature-based antivirus programs still remain the best line of defense.
+However, the antivirus programs today utilize multiple tools and resources, and are geared to evolving alongside the ongoing malware threats.

 More proactive, system-centric approaches to combating malware are being added to AV software, so in addition to sniffing out malware signatures and using interactive analysis, technology such as machine learning, Cloud scanning, automated remediation – ie, resolving problems without user input – and data collection are being employed to work out what happened before and after an attack.

 It’s the addition of new methods of attacking malware that point to paid-for AV being the preferred option over freebie versions.
 Paid-for versions, and the more expensive suites and premium suites, tend to also offer additional features such as identity theft protection, firewalls, parental controls, and system performance tools.

 Traditionally, free antivirus programs have tended to provide minimum levels of protection, merely scanning for malware signatures and comparing against updated ‘directories’.
 Yes, signature-based antivirus programs do remain the best line of defence, and free versions are usually as up-to-date as paid-for iterations.